+What is a premises liability accident?
 Premises liability is an important part of the law that you need to understand, especially if you are ever injured in such an accident.
 A Texas personal injury attorney from Thomas J. Henry will be able to examine your situation and determine if you have a case.
 Premises liability law helps to protect the visitors to various properties, including residential and commercial, from hazards that can leave them seriously injured.
-Below, you will find four common types of premises liability accidents in Texas.
+Below, you will find four common examples of premises liability accidents in Texas.

 Inadequate building security is a problem that most often affects commercial properties like malls, shopping centers, schools, and other large campuses where security guards are typically present.
 When you are injured on one of these properties where a security firm is operating, you might be able to hold the security firm, the property owner, the management team, and other entities liable for your injuries.
 Inadequate building security can also be caused by the lack of a security guard, lack of lighting, lack of locks on doors, and other issues.

 Slip and Fall Accidents

 A Texas slip and fall attorney from Thomas J. Henry understands that other people might not keep their property free from hazards.
 So long as you are invited to the property and are not trespassing, any injuries you suffer can be compensated by the property owner.
 Slip and fall accidents most often occur on sidewalks, driveways, staircases, and other areas where hazards can be found.
 Slip and falls happen because of broken concrete, nails sticking up through floorboards, wet floors, loose steps, oily floors, hidden extension cords or other wires, unsecured carpeting, potholes, and more.